HarryGifford/special-relativity/README.md

 `packages/frontend`.

-First run `pnpm install` to install all the dependencies and then go to `packages/frontend` and run `pnpm run start` to load a web page which will then run the rust code.
+First run `pnpm install` to install all the dependencies and then go to `packages/frontend` and run `pnpm run start` to load the page.

 ## Overview

 The code is under `packages/frontend`.

-I am using [babylonjs](https://www.babylonjs.com/) as the engine and to load the GLTF model.
+This project uses [babylonjs](https://www.babylonjs.com/) to provide a basic engine and to load the GLTF model.

 `static/main.vert` is the GLSL shader that applies the Lorentz transform to the vertices.